-Tube diameter: Because airway resistance is related to the 4th power of the radius with laminar flow, and the 5th power of the radius with turbulent flow, it is important to select a tube that fits the trachea snugly.
+Tube diameter: Because airway resistance is related to the 4th power of the radius with laminar flow, and the 5^{th} power of the radius with turbulent flow, it is important to select a tube that that fits the trachea snugly.
 A range of sizes should be available.
 It also underscores the importance of keeping the tube clean, as accumulation of mucus increases airway resistance not only by reducing the diameter, but also by causing turbulent air flow.

-Tracheal seal: A cuffed, plastic tracheostomy tube is used to create a seal with the trachea in patients on positive pressure ventilation, and with fresh tracheostomy wounds (Figure 13) to prevent saliva or blood entering the lower airways.
-The cuffed tube may be replaced with an uncuffed tube, either plastic or metal (Figure 14) in patients who do not require positive pressure ventilation once the tract between the skin and the trachea has become well-defined by granulation tissue at 48hrs, and tracheostomal bleeding has settled.
+seal: Tracheal А cuffed. plastic tracheostomy tube is used to create a seal with the trachea in patients on positive pressure ventilation, and with fresh tracheostomy wounds (Figure 10) to prevent saliva or blood entering the lower airways.
+The cuffed tube may be replaced with an uncuffed tube, either plastic or metal (Figure 11) in patients who do not require positive pressure ventilation once the tract between the skin and the trachea has become well defined by granulation tissue at 48hrs, and tracheostomal bleeding has settled.